mrodriguezalas/intro-python-summer-course/Lesson 1/README.md

 - Activate the environment where you installed Jupyter Notebooks.
 - (Optional) Create a new directory to have all your notebooks in using the `mkdir` command.
 Example: `mkdir Jupyter`, this creates a new folder called "Jupyter" on my current directory.
 Enter your newly created folder with `cd`, in my case `cd Jupyter`
 - Run Jupyter Notebooks with `jupyter notebook`
-- You should now see a window like this one.
+- You should now see a window like this one on your browser.
 From here you can create new notebooks and run jupyter notebooks.

 ![Anaconda3](images/jupyter.png)